 What is in a cigarette?

-A beginning smoker is addicted within 4 weeks.
-You do not want to, but then you must keep smoking to compensate for the nicotine shortage that arises after half an hour to an hour.
-A nicotine shortage creates longings: cravings that feel like stress.
-In fact, nicotine elevates adrenaline, which results in physical stress.
-The blood pressure rises, and the heart rate increases (due to adrenaline excretion from the adrenal gland).
+A new smoker becomes addicted within 4 weeks.
+You don’t want to, but you simply must keep smoking to compensate for the nicotine shortage that arises after half an hour to an hour.
+A nicotine shortage creates longings: cravings that not only feel like stress.
+The nicotine generates adrenaline, resulting in actual physical stress, as your blood pressure and heart rate increase due to adrenaline excretion from the adrenal gland.

 Because you alleviate the uncomfortable feeling so quickly—within 7 seconds after inhalation—with another cigarette, a smoker begins to associate this cigarette with everything: the Pavlov reflex.
 Cup of coffee?
 Cigarette.
 This explains the cravings that last for years and the relapses of a nicotine addict who has stopped smoking.
-If the nicotine did not reach your brain for half an hour, this would never happen.
+If the nicotine were not to reach your brain for half an hour, this would never happen.
 That is the essence of the ammonia-treated nicotine addiction: nothing else is as nice as it is with that cigarette.
 It hijacks, as it were, your rewards system.
-It is easy to remove the nicotine from tobacco.
-When someone says that he “likes” smoking, that is actually about the nicotine addiction.
+It would be easy to remove nicotine from tobacco; but when someone says they “like” smoking, they are actually unconsciously referring to the nicotine addiction.